fluent/fluent-bit-docs-stream-processing/getting_started/fluent_bit_sql.md

 SELECT * FROM 'TAG:apache.*';
 ```

-> Since the TAGselector allows the use wildcards we put the value between single quotes.
+> Since the TAG selector allows the use wildcards we put the value between single quotes.

 ### CREATE STREAM